-Pembina's conventional pipeline tariff revenues are based upon a variety of tolling arrangements, including "deliver or pay" contracts, cost of service arrangements and market-based tolls.
+Pembina's conventional pipeline tariff revenues are based upon a variety of tolling arrangements, including ship-orpay contracts, cost of service arrangements and market-based tolls.
 As a result, certain pipeline tariff revenues are heavily dependent upon throughput levels of crude oil, NGLs and condensate.
 Future throughput on Pembina's crude oil and NGLs pipelines and replacement of oil and gas reserves in the service areas will be dependent upon the success of producers operating in those areas in exploiting their existing reserve bases and exploring for and developing additional reserves.
 Without reserve additions, or expansion of the service areas, throughput on such pipelines will decline over time as reserves are depleted.
-In addition, as oil and gas reserves are depleted or if product prices for crude oil, condensate and NGLs decline, production costs may increase relative to the value of the remaining reserves in place, causing producers to shut-in production, seek out lower cost alternatives for transportation, or pressure Pembina to reduce the effective tariffs.
+As oil and gas reserves are depleted, production costs may increase relative to the value of the remaining reserves in place, causing producers to shut-in production or seek out lower cost alternatives for transportation.
+Given the current adverse global economic conditions, the demand for and prices of these products have decreased substantially from their historically high levels during the summer of 2008 and the risks to Pembina that producers will not seek reserves additions has heightened.
+If the level of tariffs collected by Pembina decreases as a result, cash flow available to make cash distributions to Unitholders and to service obligations under the Convertible Debentures could be adversely affected.

 Over the long term, Pembina's business will depend, in part, on the level of demand for crude oil, condensate, NGLs and natural gas in the markets served by the crude oil and NGL pipelines in which Pembina has an interest.
-Pembina cannot predict the impact of future economic conditions on the energy and petrochemical industries which in turn would affect the demand for crude oil, condensate, NGLs and natural gas.
-Oil, NGLs and natural gas prices have fluctuated widely during recent years and are determined by supply and demand factors, including weather and general economic conditions as well as economic, political and other conditions in other oil and natural gas regions, all of which are beyond Pembina's control.
+As noted above, recent global economic events have had a substantial downward effect on the demand for and prices of such products and Pembina cannot predict the impact of future economic conditions on the energy and petrochemical industries or future demand for and prices of crude oil, condensate, NGLs and natural gas.
+Future prices of these products are determined by supply and demand factors, including weather and general economic conditions as well as economic, political and other conditions in other oil and natural gas regions, all of which are beyond Pembina's control.